Nagasaki marks A-bombing anniversary amid nuclear war fears | Law-Order

 Russia's invasion of Ukraine and threat of nuclear weapons use came only a month after it and four other nuclear powers pledged in a statement that nuclear war should never be fought, Taue noted.

-"This has shown the world that the use of nuclear weapons is not a groundless fear but a tangible and present crisis," he said.
-The belief that nuclear weapons can be possessed not for actual use but for deterrence "is a fantasy, nothing more than a mere hope.''
-The United States dropped the world's first atomic bomb on Hiroshima on Aug 6, 1945, destroying the city and killing 140,000 people.
+“This has shown the world that the use of nuclear weapons is not a groundless fear but a tangible and present crisis,” he said.
+The belief that nuclear weapons can be possessed not for actual use but for deterrence “is a fantasy, nothing more than a mere hope.''
+As in Hiroshima, Russia and its ally Belarus were not invited to the memorial event in Nagasaki.
+The United States dropped the world's first atomic bomb on Hiroshima on Aug.
+6, 1945, destroying the city and killing 140,000 people.
 It dropped a second bomb three days later on Nagasaki, killing another 70,000.
 Japan surrendered on Aug.
 15, ending World War II and Japan's nearly half-century of aggression in Asia.

-Japan renounces its own possession, production or hosting of nuclear weapons, but as a US ally Japan hosts 50,000 American troops and is protected by the US nuclear umbrella.
-Still, Russia's nuclear threat has prompted some hawkish lawmakers in the governing party have also proposed the possibility of nuclear sharing with the United States.
+Japan renounces its own possession, production or hosting of nuclear weapons, but as a U.S. ally Japan hosts 50,000 American troops and is protected by the U.S. nuclear umbrella.
+Still, Russia's nuclear threat has prompted some hawkish lawmakers in the governing party have also proposed a possibility of nuclear sharing with the United States.

 Taue said discussions about nuclear disarmament and non-proliferation over the past decades have not been put into practice and trust in the 1968 Treaty on the Non-Proliferation of Nuclear Weapons has become “tenuous.”
 “We must recognize that ridding ourselves of nuclear weapons is the only realistic way of protecting the Earth and humankind's future,” Taue said.